isomerpages/moe-rivervalleyhigh/_about-rv/Principal’s Message.md

 them to be the positive change makers deeply rooted in their commitment to nation and community.</p>
 <p>The RV spirit—lifelong learning, humility, innovation, gratitude, and
-collaborative progress—shapes though&nbsp;every classroom, every activity,
+collaborative progress—shapes through&nbsp;every classroom, every activity,
 every interaction.
 It is this spirit that has inspired countless RVians to pursue their passions courageously, lead with integrity, and touch lives in meaningful ways.</p>